CitadelStronghold/smart-backspace/README.md

 ## Usage

-Install it and see it work!
+Install and see it work!

 ## Details